Alper Potuk: Fenerbahçe

 On 22 May 2013, Alper completed a move to Fenerbahçe in five-year contract.
 The transfer involved Henri Bienvenu moving in the opposite direction, to Eskişehirspor, while Fenerbahçe also paid €6.25 million.
 According to the reports, a journalist interviewed with Alper in National Team Camp and He talked about his transfer rumor.
 He promised to Fenerbahçe for transfer.
 "Before the negotiate contract Fenerbahçe's Boss Aziz Yıldırım called me and they wanted to see me at Fenerbahçe.
 Also they will transfer great names and Fenerbahçe's squad will be more greater" said Alper.
 In addition to his conversation he said he is a fan of Fenerbahçe and if Fenerbahçe's managers will deal with Eskişehirspor, he will sign to Fenerbahçe.
 Then transfer completed after that.
-I promised only Fenerbahçe.
+He said "I promised only Fenerbahçe.
 So I dealt with Fenerbahçe 15 days ago."
 On 31 August 2013, he scored his debut goal for the club in a Süper Lig match against Sivasspor.